Skip to contents

 roundUpFinal

-Sample size is rounded up to a value of ratio + 1 with the default roundUpFinal = TRUE if ratio is a non-negative integer.
+For non-survival designs, final sample size is rounded up to a multiple of ratio + 1 with the default roundUpFinal = TRUE if ratio is a non-negative integer.
+For survival designs, the final event count is rounded up with roundUpFinal = TRUE.
 If roundUpFinal = FALSE and ratio is a non-negative integer, sample size is rounded to the nearest multiple of ratio + 1.
-For event counts, roundUpFinal = TRUE rounds final event count up; otherwise, just rounded if roundUpFinal = FALSE.
 See details.

 Value